Richard S. Zembek

 BS, cum laude, Electrical Engineering, Union College, 1992

 Richard is a member of Tau Beta Pi National Engineering Honor Society, Eta Kappa Nu Electrical and Computer Engineering Honor Society and Sigma Xi Scientific Research Society.

-He was admitted to practice law in Texas in 1996 and as a patent attorney before the United States Patent and Trademark Office in 1998.
+He was admitted to practice law in Texas in 1996 and as a patent attorney before the United States Patent and Trademark Office (USPTO) in 1998.
 He is also admitted to practice in the U.S. Court of Appeals for the Federal Circuit and the United States District Courts for the Southern, Northern, Eastern, and Western Districts of Texas.

 - Texas State Bar

 - US Patent & Trademark Attorney